ZungBang/baculafs/README.rst

 Introduction
 ------------

-**BaculaFS** is a tool, independent of Bacula, that represents the Bacula catalog and backup storage media as a read-only filesystem in userspace.
+**BaculaFS** is a tool, developed independently of Bacula, that represents the Bacula catalog and backup storage media as a read-only filesystem in userspace.

 **BaculaFS** is specifically designed to cater for the following
 use-cases: